flapdoodle-oss/de.flapdoodle.embed.process/README.md

 #### Unreleased

-- fix extract file hash collision in multithreaded situatiations
+- fix extract file hash collision in multithreaded situations
+- use url user info for basic auth in url connections

 #### 4.8.1